 Bank-wide Risk Management is designed to help PNBIL enhance value through a holistic approach to the identification, assessment, mitigation, monitoring and reporting of the Bank's risk portfolio.
 The Bank's approach to holistic risk management as defined above is set out within the Risk Governance Framework ('RGF') of the Bank.

-The RMD is responsible for the application of the RGF across the Bank, and in ensuring appropriate Risk identification, control and monitoring are in place to ensure that the bank remains within Board approved Risk appetite limits, and that all risks are appropriately managed.
+The RMD is responsible for the application of the RGF across the Bank, and in ensuring appropriate risk identification, control and monitoring are in place to ensure that the Bank's risk profile is managed in compliance with the Board approved risk appetite limits.

 These are reported to the Board through various executive committees and Board sub committees.
-During the financial year 2022-23, there has been no change in the heads of business, risk management or compliance and the head of audit was newly appointed during the financial year.
+During the financial year 2023-24, there has been no change in the heads of business, risk management, compliance or audit.

 As part of its annual risk assessment under ICAAP, key material risks faced by the Bank are identified and assessed to ensure that the residual risk post implementation of controls & mitigants is within PNBIL's appetite.
 The risks are regularly monitored through various tools and frameworks such as Key Risk Indicator ('KRI'), Material Risk Trend Register ('MRTR'), Risk Appetite Dashboard and are presented to management for oversight.
 The material risks identified by the Bank are disclosed in its annual report along with its mitigants.
-As on 31st March 2023, the Total Capital Ratio is 31.0% indicating adequacy of capital, the Leverage Ratio is 19.9% indicating healthy capital mix, the Liquidity Coverage Ratio is 588% indicating sufficient HQLA to meet its outflows over next 30 days and Net Stable Funding Ratio is 135% showing sufficiency of stable funding.
+As on 31st March 2024, the Total Capital Ratio is 32.8% indicating adequacy of capital, the Leverage Ratio is 19.1% indicating healthy capital mix, the Liquidity Coverage Ratio is 647.1% indicating sufficient HQLA to meet its outflows over next 30 days and Net Stable Funding Ratio is 129.5% showing sufficiency of stable funding.